agentdavo/microGLES/README.md

   ├─ api/        # One file per GL 1.1 chapter (gl_api_xxx.c)
   ├─ pipeline/   # Vertex → primitive → raster → fragment → framebuffer
-  ├─ util/       # Logger, memory-tracker, math helpers docs/            # HTML docs & migration notes benchmark/       # Perf micro-benchmarks conformance/     # Spec-validation tests
+  ├─ util/       # Logger, memory-tracker, math helpers plugins/        # Optional runtime modules (see Plugins section) docs/            # HTML docs & migration notes benchmark/       # Perf micro-benchmarks conformance/     # Spec-validation tests
 ```

 All public symbols are declared by `#include <GLES/gl.h>` and `<GLES/glext.h>`.
 No additional headers are installed.

+Plugins live under `plugins/` and are compiled into the library.
+Each module
+registers callbacks at startup with `PLUGIN_REGISTER(stage, func)` or
+`texture_decoder_register()` so the renderer can invoke them without manual
+wiring.

 ---